-2) Being self-aware can increase the likelihood of vulnerability.
+2) Understand that being self-aware can increase the likelihood of vulnerability.

-When you turn your attention on yourself, either through calm thought and meditation, or through doing things for yourself, nurturing yourself, pain can emerge.
-You’re giving yourself the message that you’re important — one that maybe you never or rarely received.
+When you turn your attention on yourself, either through calm thought and meditation, or through paying attention and even nurturing yourself, pain can emerge.
+You’re giving yourself the message that you’re important – a message that maybe you never or rarely received.
 And you might not be accustomed to feeling vulnerable.
 Or sad.
 Or angry.

 3) Risk doing something, at least once a week, that’s just for you.

-It will feel awkward at first to do things like this for yourself, but it’s so worth it.
+It may feel awkward at first to do things like this for yourself, but it’s so worth it.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!

 My new book entitled Perfectly Hidden Depression has arrived and you can order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
 But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.